mrINEX/learn-English/README.md

 sentence: You should not go for a walk.
 My bag is smaller than your bag.
 Minsk is smaller than Moscow.
 I am srtonger than you.
 Who is stronger?
 What is smaller.
 Days are shorter in winter.
 This film is shorter.
 This story is shorter.
 This is a high level!
 The anaconda is longer.
 The python is the longest.
 What is smaller?
 What is higher?
 Who is kinder?
 Your notebook is bigger.
 I have got hot news.
 It is hotter today than yesterday.
 July is hotter than June.

 mylearn08.04
-words: not as ... as, as ... as, not as many/much ... as, as many/much ... as, the same as, worse, old, older-elder, the oldest-the eldest, little, much/many,
+words: not as ... as, as ... as, not as many/much ... as, as many/much ... as, the same as, worse, old, older-elder, the oldest-the eldest, little, much/many, more beautiful, less beautiful, the most beautiful, the least beautiful, more stupid,
-       good - better - the best, bad - worse - the worst, little - less - the least,
+       good - better - the best,
+       bad - worse - the worst,
+       little - less - the least,
+       much/many - more - the most,
-sentence: not as big as, not as calm as, as you, the same, an elder son, the elder of two sons, my best friend, the best day, bad news, a bad joke, terrible weather,
+sentence: not as big as, not as calm as, as you, the same, an elder son, the elder of two sons, my best friend, the best day, bad news, a bad joke, terrible weather, much time,
           A lion is bigger than a tiger.
 I have not got as much money as you.
 I don't have as much energy as you.
 The weather today is the same as yesterday.
 We have the same interests as you.
 She likes the same colours as you.
 Today it is not as hot as yesterday.
 Is this your elder sister?
 Who is older?
 This town is older than you think.
 I am older than you think.
 Such good weather.
 No news is good news.
 This is the best answer.
 The sooner the better.
 Better late than never.
 This is the worst trip ever.
 We have got little time.
 He walks less than he should.
 She has got little money.
+The more I think about it the less I want to do it.
+I speak English most of the time.
+Less words more action.
+There is much water in the glass.
+There is enough coffee in the cup.
+We need more time to complete this task.
+This is the most difficult question.